Skip to main content

 Capturing Metrics Data

-When metrics are enabled, Pipecat will emit a MetricsFrame for each interaction.
-The MetricsFrame contains:
+When metrics are enabled, Pipecat emits a MetricsFrame for each interaction.
+The MetricsFrame contains a list of metrics data objects, which can include:

 You can access the metrics data by either adding a custom FrameProcessor to your pipeline or adding an observer to monitor MetricsFrames.